Asset flip

-An asset flip is a type of shovelware in which a video game developer legally purchases pre-made assets and uses them to create numerous permutations of generic games and sell them at low prices.
-While not technically illegal, they tend to be viewed by gamers as uncreative, and as diverting attention from less popular high-quality titles.
+An asset flip is a type of shovelware in which a video game developer purchases pre-made assets and is perceived to use them to create numerous permutations of generic games to sell at low prices.
+Such games tend to be viewed by gamers as uncreative, and as diverting attention from less popular high-quality titles.
 Asset flips have been noted to be a problem on many online distribution platforms, especially Steam.
 The Nintendo Switch eShop has also been accused of allowing the sale of asset flips.

+As mobile gaming became popular during the 2010s, app stores such as the Google Play Store have predominantly featured games which utilize "knockoffs" of popular IPs in a similar format.
+As the required investments are lower for users and publishers alike, mobile asset flips derive profits from free-to-play downloads with frequent in-game advertising and/or a freemium model.

 Definition

-The term "asset flip" was coined by games journalist James Stephanie Sterling around 2015.
+The term asset flip was coined by games journalist James Stephanie Sterling around 2015.
 The term is largely applied in a pejorative sense, referring to low quality games produced using pre-made assets.
 Vice referred to such titles as "cobbled together, barely-functioning games".
 The meaning of the term received considerable debate after the launch of PUBG in 2017, as while the game made use of pre-made assets, it was successful and influential in the development of battle royale as a genre.